 Grease pan with butter or cooking spray.
 Mix all ingredients until smooth.
 Spread into an easy bake pan and bake in pre-heated Easy Bake Oven for 12 minutes.
 Cool.
 Top with chocolate glaze (below)

-Chocolate Glaze: In a small bowl, combine 3 tsp confectioners' sugar, 1 tsp powdered chocolate drink flavoring for milk, and ½ tsp milk until smooth.
+Chocolate Glaze: In a small bowl, combine 3 teaspoon confectioners' sugar, 1 teaspoon powdered chocolate drink flavoring for milk, and ½ teaspoon milk until smooth.

 My chocolate chip buttercream recipe would be delicious on these brownies, too!